JasonAizkalns/jivarsound.com/content/blog/The Tech Behind This Site.md

 of bad practices and less-than-ideal utilization of [templates](https://gohugo.io/templates/) and [partials](https://gohugo.io/templates/partials/).

-Any non-branded (e.g. SoundCloud, clip.it, etc.) sound bits are made possible by [plyr.io](https://plyr.io/) -- a simple, accessible, and customizable media player for video, audio, YouTube, and Vimeo.
+Any non-branded (e.g. SoundCloud, clyp.it, etc.) sound bits are made possible by [plyr.io](https://plyr.io/) -- a simple, accessible, and customizable media player for video, audio, YouTube, and Vimeo.